Gwen Stefani & Blake Shelton Surprise Fans After Spending Valentine’s Day Apart

 Gwen Stefani and Blake Shelton’s romance has a devoted fan following, and members of the cult of Shefani were disappointed that the couple didn’t spend Valentine’s Day together.
 However, Gwen and Blake didn’t stay apart for long.

 Fans of the couple were likely looking forward to Gwen sneaking a few Snapchat photos and videos during a Valentine’s Day date with Blake, but The Voice coaches were forced to be apart on the romantic holiday.
-As Rare Country reports, Gwen Stefani spent her Valentine’s Day in New York while Blake Shelton stayed in Oklahoma.
+As Rare Country reported, Gwen Stefani spent her Valentine’s Day in New York while Blake Shelton stayed in Oklahoma.
 Gwen was busy doing press in the big city ahead of The Voice Season 12 premiere, and she appeared on TODAY the day after Valentine’s Day.
 Hosts Matt Lauer and Carson Daly asked her if Blake did anything special for her, and Gwen joked that the “Came Here to Forget” singer forgot the holiday.

 “We weren’t together.
 I was here, and he was in Oklahoma.
 He forgot!
 No, just kidding,” Gwen said.
 “I got some beautiful flowers and lots of texts.
 It was fun.”